 The guide has been produced in two main colours to help people with different colour contrast requirements.
 It lists out a number of primary requests made at stations or on trains, illustrating each with an easy to understand symbol so people can show the symbol for their need, either to staff or other passengers.

 If so, you should apply for our Priority eating card and Priority Seat badge.
-You may need a priority seat if you’re disabled, over 65, pregnant or your child is under three years old.
+You may need a priority seat if you’re disabled, an older person, pregnant or your child is under three years old.
 If you’re pregnant we’ll also send you a ‘Baby on Board’ badge.